DOTA 2 Best settings for Max FPS gaming & Lag-free Gaming

 Effects Quality: low.

-Note: Dota 2 looks a lot better with shadows; however, they do not affect gameplay.
+Turning this off gives an excellent performance and FPS boost to your game.
+But the game looks really bad.
+Dota 2 looks a lot better with shadows; however, they do not affect gameplay.
 If you want a better visual experience, you can set it to medium.
+For potato PC off is the best option.

 Game Screen Render Quality: 100%.